All Products

 1. Log on to the ApsaraMQ for RabbitMQ console and create an instance.
 For more information, see Create an instance.

-1. In the left-side navigation pane, click Static Accounts.
+1. In the left-side navigation pane, click Users and Permissions.
 On the page that appears, click Create Username/Password.
 For more information, see Create a pair of username and password.
+Save the username and password after you create them.
+Create a static account for the ApsaraMQ for RabbitMQ instance

-2. In the left-side navigation pane, click vhosts and then click Create vhost.
+2. In the left-side navigation pane, click Vhosts and then click Create vhost.
 For more information, see Create an exchange.

 Step 2: Create the connector